BVService/wps/generic/README.md

 <simulator ID="water.surf.totalvolumeoverflow-rs" enabled="1">
 </simulator>
 ```
-The file contains a list of simulators that can be activated or deactivated by adding 1 or 0 to "Enable".
 The simulators are activated when simulators contained in the column "Name of the simulators" of railing.txt and those in model.fluidx match.